 In the latest compliance monitoring period, the Honolulu Board of Water Supply (BWS) and Navy conducted tests for over 70 contaminants that have the potential for being found in your drinking water.
-Tables 1-1, 1-2, and 1-3 show the levels of concentrations of regulated contaminants found.
+Tables 1-1, 1-2, 1-3, and 1-4 show the levels of concentrations of regulated contaminants found.
 In all cases, the levels measured were well within both EPA and State requirements for safe drinking water.

 We are continually working to protect your drinking water from contaminants.
-The State of Hawaii's Department of Health completed the Source Water Assessment in 2004.
+The State Department of Health completed the Source Water Assessment in 2004.
 This document identifies the susceptibility of your water supply to contamination.
-The source water assessment is available for review by contacting NAVFAC Hawaii, Public Affairs, at 808-471-7300.
+The source water assessment is available for review by contacting NAVFAC Hawaii Public Affairs at 808-471-7300.